msd2019/msd2019-final-project-final-project-group-4/README.md

 - Python Requests
 - Python lxml

 Each of these packages can be installed via pip.
 We utilized Python 3 for new data collection and computation of triad features for the machine learning model.
+After consultation with Jake Hofman in class, we scrapped our efforts to calculate all 23 features analyzed in the original paper.
+Instead, we focused exclusively on the 7 node specific features for a simpler segment of replication and analysis.